tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

     -   ServerAuthAllowedCommonNames parameter

- To enable HttpGateway on a cluster manifest which is already secured with X.509 (i.e. cluster and client/server security are already enabled), only these changes are required:
+ To enable HttpGateway on a cluster manifest, which is already secured with X.509 (that is, cluster and client/server security are already enabled), only these changes are required:

 -   Set Protocol of all HttpGatewayEndpoint elements to "https".
 For example, \<HttpGatewayEndpoint Port="19017" Protocol="https"/>